Jipok/Jauth/README.md

 Certificate.Type = "autocert"
 SSO = "g.jipok.undo.it"
 [TelegramUsers]
+    # Telegram Nick or ID = Login for services behind jauth
-    # Telegram Id is a safe way because the ID never changes
+    # ID is a safe way because it never changes
     354339153 = "Jipok"
     # But using a username is more convenient.
 Need to add @
     "@Jipok" = "Jipok"